ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 - It will first be useful to understand what is the equivalent of a Bit in the Quantum regime
 - The fundamental unit of Quantum information is said to be a Qubit
 - Like a bit a qubit is a store of information however they display a set of Quantum Features which make them different from a classical bit.
-- Similar to how a Bit has 2 states 0 and 1, a qubit also posesses **two independent staes**, we will further discuss the meaning of the word independent in the upcoming sections.
+- Similar to how a Bit has 2 states 0 and 1, a qubit also posesses **two independent states**, we will further discuss the meaning of the word independent in the upcoming sections.
 - To be able to use a Qubit effectively for computation we need to be able to deterministically manipulate the Qubits using gates similar to what we had with Classical Computations.
 - There are several different Physical Architectures for qubits which are currently being developed but to build our current understanding of Quantum Information and how Qubits behave differently from their Classical counterparts we will use Photonic Architecture as an example.